The differences between acrylic tips, overlay, and sculpture

 Tips also have to be filed to remove the shine and can be blended in with the natural nail.
 During this process, it is normal to find yourself filing over the natural nail as you’re removing the shine from the tip.
 This is fine but if nails are thin from previous damage this can cause pain and will thin out the already damaged nails even more.

 Tips are usually quite flat.
 So for a more natural look and more convenient application you can bend the tip to create a bit of a c-curve.
 This is better seeing that nails are usually naturally rounded and nails with a c-curve present are stronger than flat nails.

 No one person is the same.
 Most tips can be purchased in ten different sizes.
 I have had multiple clients whose nails are not included in these tip sizes.
-If you have clients with larger nails or, in my case, smaller nails, you will have to find a solution.
+If you have larger nails or, in my case, smaller nails, you will have to find a solution.
 Some larger sized tips can be purchased but it’s not common.
 With smaller nails, the tip can be cut and bent to try and fit onto the nail.
 This can be quite an inconvenience.
-Especially if this is your first time working with this client so you couldn’t have foreseen this issue from occurring.
+Especially if this is your first time.

 Tips can be purchased in different lengths and shapes.
 You can find tips that have already been shaped in a stiletto or coffin shape.
 This can drastically improve your time when doing nails.
 Tips however do not come in extreme lengths as some forms do and therefore you will have to find another solution like sticking two tips together when creating an extreme length set of nails.